What is Public Bank 5 Home Plan about?

 What do I need to apply for this home loan?

-- Get a copy of the Application form from the bank or online and complete it
+- Application form from the bank or online and complete it

 - A copy of your identification card (front and back) or passport (front page)